 - 1 tablespoon raw apple cider vinegar

-- After 24 hours, turn oven or food dehydrator to 150F/66C, or your oven’s lowest setting (in our case, this is 175F).
+- Turn on your oven or food dehydrator to 150°F/66°C, or use your oven’s lowest setting (in my case, this is 175°F).
 Rinse the soaked nuts in a colander, discard the soaking water, and spread the nuts in a single layer on two baking sheets.
-Sprinkle lightly with sea salt, to taste (feel free to taste!).
+Sprinkle lightly with sea salt, to taste (and feel free to taste!).

-- Dry almonds in oven or dehydrator for at least 15 and up to 36 hours.
-Back to Butter recommends 24 to 36 hours for almonds if you’re using the 150F temperature, but ours were done sooner, probably because of the higher temp in our oven.
-You know the nuts are done when they are no longer moist at all and crunch nicely upon biting.
-Test several to make sure there’s uniform doneness.
+- Dry the almonds in your oven or dehydrator for at least 15 or up to 36 hours.
+Back to Butter recommends 24 to 36 hours for almonds at 150°F temperature.
+The nuts are done when they are no longer moist at all, and crunch nicely upon biting.
+Test several to check for uniform doneness.

-- Store nuts in an airtight container in the freezer or refrigerator, or use them in the vanilla maple almond butter listed here.
+- Store the nuts in an airtight container in the freezer or refrigerator, or use them in the vanilla maple almond butter described below.

-Beyond the digestive benefits of this almond butter, it’s also delicious, as in, the most delicious almond butter I’ve ever had.
-Nutty and salty while also sweet, kissed by vanilla and maple syrup, it’s as good on raw celery as it is eaten on its own, by the spoonful.
+Beyond the digestive benefits of this almond butter, it’s also delicious, as in, the most delicious almond butter I’ve ever had!
+Nutty and salty but also sweet, kissed by vanilla and maple syrup, it’s as good on sticks of raw celery as it is eaten on its own, by the spoonful.

 - 2 cups (273 g) crunchy almonds